dwjoyce/pythonbook/More functions.rst

 2. Even functions without the ``return`` keyword return a value - the value ``None``.
 It is sort of like a non-value, similar to zero but not actually an integer number.

 3. When a program comes across the ``return`` keyword, control returns immediately to the calling code.
-This is the case even if there is code after the return satement - this code is effectively out of reach by the program.
+This is the case even if there is more code after the return satement - this code is effectively out of reach by the program.
 This is why it is called *unreachable* code.